July 5th, 2022 | Sterling

 Top Actions for Addressing Staffing and Onboarding Issues in Healthcare

 For the first time since 2004, hospital labor shortages have replaced financial challenges as the top concern for hospitals in 2021, based on data from the American College of Healthcare Executives (ACHE).

 Healthcare organizations were strained to their limits during the start of the pandemic, and in 2022, its effects are still persistent.
 Witnessing higher rates of turnover, an increase in worker burnout, and competition with larger organizations in the non-clinical space, talent acquisition teams are taking immediate action to rectify this issue.

-Sterling’s Healthcare and Life Sciences division recently commissioned a study with Forrester Consulting to better understand what actions healthcare HR leaders were taking to alleviate these widespread staffing and onboarding issues.
+Sterling’s healthcare background check division recently commissioned a study with Forrester Consulting to better understand what actions healthcare HR leaders were taking to alleviate these widespread staffing and onboarding issues.
 Below we highlight key figures emerging from the study.

 (This study included 157 HR decision-makers at large US healthcare organizations and was released in April 2022.)

 The Pandemic Remains the Biggest Challenge for Talent Acquisition and Retention Teams

 Healthcare employment declined at the onset of the Covid-19 pandemic in early 2020 and remains below expected levels through November 2021, a new Kaiser Family Foundation chart collection shows.